Teclyst/GarCide/doc/implementing_garside_groups.md

     ```

 * In `braiding.cpp`, same thing for `explain_braid_parameter_input`, where you detail how to enter group parameters in the terminal.
+* In `braiding.cpp`, same thing for `explain_garside_structure`, where you quickly explain what the Garside structure on your group is, and optionally point to some documentation (with the idea being that an user that reads this can understand the results he gets).
+* In `braiding.cpp`, same thing for `print_options`, add a line which gives the name of your group.
 * In `braiding.cpp`, add specific UTF8 art for the header, in `print_header`, under an `#elif` branch.
 (Obviously optional, yet of utmost importance).
 * Edit the __README__.
 Once again, this is optional but good if you plan to share your version.